Jignesh6775/Wrike_Clone/README.md

 Hello there,

-This is individual project , and I am alone responsible for Whole project. i build this project in 4 Days and i use some follownig tech stacks to build this project :-
+This is a clone of a project management website called Wrike.
+You can create manage your project here.
+Project that I made using HTML, CSS, JavaScript for frontend and Express, NodeJS, and MongoDB for backend.
+It was an individual project built and executed in 5 days.. i build this project in 4 Days and i use some follownig tech stacks to build this project :-

     ● HTML